 Prepare for illness.

 Medical standards differ country to country.
 In some destinations, you’ll encounter fewer doctors and restricted access to medical technology and pharmaceuticals.
-When you’re packing your bags, think twice before ditching the Advil.
+When you’re packing your bags, think twice before ditching the Advil or Allegra.
 Over-the-counter medicine can help you treat common traveler’s illnesses until you can reach a doctor or make an appointment.

 Stock up on your prescription drugs before you go.